Alaska Territorial Guard: By Sex

 That total includes at least 27 ATG members who were women.
 Most women served as nurses at the field hospital in Kotzebue, although at least one woman served the ATG's primary mission alongside the men.
 Laura Beltz Wright of Haycock is also noted for being the best sharpshooter in her company, scoring 98% bulls-eyes.

 By Age

 The age of ATG members at enrollment ranged from 80 years old to as young as twelve, even though official regulations put the minimum age at sixteen.

 By Number

 All told, there were 6,389 members of the Alaska Territorial Guard, according to an official roster.

 Unofficial tally

-Alongside those who served in the ATG, many others worked to support them, including food service, providing equipment and supplies to the Quartermaster, repair work, etc. Major Marston put the estimate at 20,000 Alaskans who materially participated in ATG activities, in his Western Area alone.
+Alongside those who served in the ATG, many others worked to support them, including serving food, providing equipment and supplies to the quartermaster, and repair work.
+Marston estimated 20,000 Alaskans materially participated in ATG activities, in the Western Area alone.

-ATG Activities
+Activities

-All ATG members except the 21 staff officers served without pay, and had to perform their new ATG duties in addition to the often difficult challenges of subsisting in Arctic and extreme marine environments.
+All ATG members except the 21 staff officers served without pay, and had to perform their ATG duties in addition to the often difficult challenges of subsisting in Arctic and extreme marine environments.

-The ATG trained for and/or actively carried out the following:
+The ATG trained for and actively carried out the following: